torvalds/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

 	to be assigned to PEs on a segment granularity.
 For a 2GB window, the segment granularity is 2GB/256 = 8MB.

-    Now, this is the "main" window we use in Linux today (excluding SR-IOV).
+    Now, this is the "main" window we use in GNU/Linux today (excluding SR-IOV).
 We basically use the trick of forcing the bridge MMIO windows onto a segment alignment/granularity so that the space behind a bridge can be assigned to a PE.